Coast Guard, DHS.

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 (adjusted for inflation) or more in any one year.
 Though this rule will not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.

-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have concluded this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves establishing a safety zone and as such is not categorically excluded, under figure 2-1, paragraph (34)(g) of the Instruction.
-An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.
+We have analyzed this rule under Department of Homeland Security Directive 023-01 and Commandant Instruction M16475.1D, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves a safety zone lasting 3 hours that will prohibit entry within 25 feet of the participating vessels with limited maneuverability.
+It is categorically excluded from further review under paragraph L(60)a of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
+A Record of Environmental Consideration supporting this determination will be made available in the docket where indicated under ADDRESSES.

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREAS